 Score the header at 7/8″ and 1 1/8″.
 Fold along the score lines and glue to the top of the notepad.

-Glue the notepad to the right side of the notepad cover.
+Next, glue the notepad to the right side of the notepad cover.
 Before the glue dries, open and close the notepad so you know the notepad is positioned in the right spot!

-Let the notepad sit under a few heavy books overnight and it’s finished!
+Finally, let the notepad sit under a few heavy books overnight and it’s finished!

 The notepads are so fun and so useful!
 They are perfect for keeping at your desk, in your purse or in the car.
-I love the little quotes on the left and the worn, old-timey look of the printable.
+I love the little quotes on the left and the worn, old-timey look of the printables.